Monkey-Matt/kmp-web/README.md

 ### Building releases

 A release version is built using `:composeApp:wasmJsBrowserDistribution` Gradle task.
-The output files (found in `composeApp/build/dist/wasmJs/productionExecutable`) are saved to [a seperate repo](https://github.com/Monkey-Matt/KMP-Web-Executable) where Github Pages is enabled, automatically deploying any changes from the `main` branch.
+The output files (found in `composeApp/build/dist/wasmJs/productionExecutable`) are saved to [a separate repo](https://github.com/Monkey-Matt/KMP-Web-Executable) where Github Pages is enabled, automatically deploying any changes from the `main` branch.